 ______________________________________

-So, I've been doing my higher (or just better proportioned) protein diet for the past few weeks and I wanted to share a few great tips for people that may struggle with protein anxiety.
+So, I've been doing my higher (or just better proportioned) protein diet for the past few weeks and I wanted to share a few great tips for people that may struggle with protein anxiety.- Quinoa is a perfect substitution for other carb choices.
+It has double the protein of rice.
+1 cup cooked quinoa has 8g protein, where as rice has 3g.

 - Frozen Greek Yogurt has less lactose than ice cream and is super high in protein.
 Yum.
 Regular Froyo is easier on the lactose-intolerant stomach as well.
 A perfect excuse to eat it daily.